What to see in France

 Port-Cros island© IStock

-Picturesque villages of the Var
+Picturesque villages, hidden gems of the Var

 Bormes-les-Mimosas